gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 change the representations the RNN extracts from the sequence.
 This is precisely the reason they perform well on problems where order is meaningful.
 A bidirectional RNN exploits the order sensitivity of RNNs: it consists of using two regular RNNs, such as the *GRU* and *LSTM* layers.
 By processing a sequence both ways, a bidirectional RNN can catch patterns that may be overlooked by a unidirectional RNN.

+The reversed-order GRU strongly underperforms even the common-sense baseline, indicating that in this case, chronological processing is important to the success of your approach.

+In machine learning, representations that are *different yet useful* are always worth exploiting, and the more they differ, the better: they offer a new angle from which to look at your data, capturing aspects of the data that were missed by other approaches, and thus they can help boost performance on a task.
+This is the intuition behind
+*ensembling.*